-Al Munathara: Striving for a vibrant Arab public space
+The Al Munathara Initiative: Striving for a vibrant and inclusive Arab public space

 On July 25, when President Kais Saied dismissed Tunisia’s prime minister and suspended its parliament concentrating powers under him in response to mass anti-government protests, the sudden turn of events sparked sharp polarisation on the exceptional measures taken by the president.